wildapt01/python-files/NetNinja/notes.md

 `some_list.count(val)` return the number of occurrences of `val` in `some_list`.

+Lists can be created from other lists, while performing an operation on the elements.
+For loop works, or comprehension method, see comprehension.py.

 #### Dictonaries

 Similar to objects in JS, key-value pairs in curly brackets. `some_dict[some_key] = some_value` to assign a value to a key.